 In a follow-up to her recent story detailing how Cheryl Mills simultaneously served as State Department Chief of Staff and General Counsel of New York University, Alana Goodman of the Washington Free Beacontoday reports that Mills helped arrange to have Hillary Clinton be the speaker at the 2009 NYU commencement.

 The information about Mills' role in the commencement speech was contained in emails released last week by the State Department.
 From the article:

 It would appear that the insiders at General Motors do not have as rosy a view on the financial outlook for the company as they would have the rest of the public believe.
 The well-paid executives at GM sold out of another $2.8 million worth of shares in June according to Yahoo Financial statistics.
 Of course, the sales of shares are pure profits for the higher-ups at GM, considering that the elite group of executives receive millions of dollars’ worth of GM shares for free through stock options.

-Former New York State Senator Malcolm Smith was convicted in federal court last week of bribery, wire fraud and extortion.
+Former New York Senator Malcolm Smith was yesterday sentenced to seven years in prison for bribery and related offenses.
+He was convicted in February.
 A former majority leader in the New York Senate, Smith was defeated for re-election in 2014.

-Smith is the latest associate of U.S. Rep. Gregory Meeks (D-NY) to be convicted of crimes.
+Smith is the latest associate of U.S. Rep. Gregory Meeks (D-NY) headed to jail.
 Formal investigations of several New York politicians began in 2010 after the National Legal and Policy Center (NLPC) exposed corruption through stories in the New York Post, New York Times and New York Daily News.